ianring/Chloroform/README.md

 See how easy it is to add form validation to your form elements.
 Just add an attribute named "data-validate", with special rule names in it like "required" and "length".

-For example, the field "myfield" below must not be empty, and furthermore its length must be between 6 and 16 characters.
+For example, the field "myfield" below has a validation rule named "required".
+It must not be empty.

 <code>
 &lt;form id="myform"&gt;